-ISSUES, TRENDS, OBSERVATIONS
+ISSUES, TRENDS, OBSERVATIONS & SUMMARY OF MTP INVESTMENTS

-The CCRPC advocates for the concentration of 80% of future growth in 15% of Chittenden County's land area, at a minimum.
-Low-density development in rural areas will raise VMT, increase traffic congestion and contribute to more harmful air pollutants and greenhouse gases.
+The CCRPC advocates for the concentration of at least 80% of future growth in 15% of Chittenden County's land area.
+Low-density development in rural areas will raise Vehicle Miles Traveled (VMT), increase traffic congestion and contribute to more harmful air pollutants and greenhouse gases.
 Directing transportation investments to serve mobility and accessibility in compact settlements will result in a more cost-effective and efficient transportation system.